95% of Murder Victim's Family Members Support Death Penalty

 When Gallup asked about truly "death penalty eligible" murders, as with Timothy McVeigh’s mass murders in the Oklahoma City bombing, his execution was supported by 81%, while 16% opposed (Gallup 5/02/01).

-Those Gallup polls found that death penalty opposition fell by 43% and support rose by 25% (1), when comparing polls of a specific death penalty eligible crime (more support. less opposition) to the category of all murders (less support, more opposition, still majority support).
+Those Gallup polls found that death penalty opposition fell by 43% and support rose by 25% (1), when comparing polls of a specific death penalty eligible crime or those with a "sometimes" response option (more support. less opposition) to the category of all murders, excluding a "sometimes" answer (less support, more opposition, still majority support), which is what Gallup does.

 Qinnipiac polling duplicates those results, within the same poll, with 67% death penalty support, 28% opposition, to the general question, with similar results since 2007. (poll question/answer #41 and TREND within 41, Dec 2011) (3).

-Within that same poll, only 16% agreed that no one should be executed, with 83% death penalty support (based upon 10% supporting executions for all murders and 73% saying it depends upon the crime).
+Within that same poll, only 16% agreed that no one should be executed, with 83% death penalty support, based upon 10% supporting executions for all murders and 73% saying it depends upon the crime, which provids the "sometimes" response option.

 This has been the consistent response since 2000, as shown in #43 TREND, showing a 43% reduction in opposition and a 24% rise in support (3), almost identical to Gallup.

-Many polls ask the general question, wrongly, about death penalty support for "all murders", which results in support ranging from 56-83% (1).
+Many polls ask the general question, wrongly, about death penalty support for "all murders", and/or avoiding the "sometimes" response, resulting in support ranging from 56-80% (1).

 Which is more accurate?
-Clearly, the specific death penalty eligible murders.
+Clearly, the polls woth the specific death penalty eligible murders and/or the "sometimes" response option.
 Why?

-In addition, support for the death penalty is based upon a person being supportive of the sanction for one or some crimes, showing about 80% support.
+Support for the death penalty is based upon a person being supportive of the sanction for one or some crimes, the "sometimes" answer, 70-86% support, and those much rarer, who support the death penalty for all murders, up to 22%.

 The polling questions which are most likely to provide those specifics are the ones dealing with the worst crimes.